-- 1. Ordinance and non-binding resolution preparation shall be referred to the Law and Legislation Committee before coming to council as described in Rule 13.A.2. - 2.
+- 1. Ordinance and non-binding resolution preparation shall be referred to the Law and Legislation Committee before coming to council, as described in Rule 13.A.2. - 2.
 Ordinances on the agenda may be passed for publication or adopted in accordance with the procedures in the city charter.11 - 3.
-The text of an ordinance passed for publication shall be the text that is included in the published agenda for the meeting at which the adoption of the ordinance is discussed; provided, typographical and clerical errors may be corrected.
-If a member intends to make a substantive change to the ordinance after it is passed for publication, when the ordinance adoption item is called on the agenda the member shall distribute immediately sufficient written copies of the proposed change so that all other members, the charter officers, relevant city staff, and the public audience have copies.
+Ordinance changes during the review and adoption process. - a.
+The text of an ordinance as approved by the Law and Legislation Committee, receiving the necessary votes to bring the matter to council under Rule 13.B.1.h, shall be the text that is included in the published agenda as passfor-publication. - b.
+If an ordinance is brought to council under Rule 13.B.1.i, the text of the ordinance brought to council shall be the same text as was submitted to the Law and Legislation Committee. - c.
+The text of an ordinance passed for publication shall be the text that is included in the published agenda for the meeting at which the adoption of the ordinance is discussed. - d.
+Notwithstanding subsections a, b, and c, typographical and clerical errors may be corrected at any time during the ordinance review and adoption process. - e.
+If a member intends to make a substantive (i.e., anything not typographical or clerical) change to an ordinance after it is included in a published agenda, at or before the time the ordinance adoption item is called on the agenda the member shall distribute sufficient written copies of the proposed change so that all other members, the charter officers, relevant city staff, and the public audience have copies. - f.
+If the council's motion to adopt an ordinance includes a change to the ordinance text from that published in the agenda, prior to the vote the clerk shall repeat verbatim the proposed change or otherwise indicate the change is reflected in the circulated written copy of the change. - h.
+Ordinances bypassing the pass-for-publication requirement under Section 32 of the charter are subject to this Rule 7.K.3, as applicable.